Women claim singer Trey Songz drugged, sexually assaulted them

 “While in LA, Plaintiff A’s Snapchat post, geotagged to the city, caught the attention of Defendant Songz,” the complaint stated.

-Trey Songz extended several invitations to his home and the women took an Uber to his home as they were “intrigued by the prospect of a memorable evening with one of their favorite recording artists,” according to the complaint.
+Trey Songz reportedly extended several invitations to his home, and the women took an Uber there because they were “intrigued by the prospect of a memorable evening with one of their favorite recording artists,” according to the complaint.

 The complaint referred to a “stringent security procedure” at the singer’s home.
-The women had to provide a password and were ordered to turn in their cell phones, they allege.
+The women said they had to provide a password and were ordered to turn in their cell phones.

-The gathering consisted of approximately 20 to 30 females, three males and the singer’s security personnel, according to the complaint.
+The gathering consisted of approximately 20 to 30 women, three men and the singer’s security personnel, according to the complaint.

 The singer’s demeanor “shifted ominously into anger and violence” as the evening unfolded, according to the complaint.